MHUR Database Banner

 Gamma Skill - Ring of Fire

 The gamma will do an initial instance of damage when casted, however, its main damage comes from the ring itself.
+The gamma will do the most damage when used point blank on an opponent.
 If you catch an opponent on the edge of the ring, they will take a maximum of up to 5 hits before they get knocked down.
+You can use gamma to try and catch an opponent's wakeup by timing your movement with theirs.
 It also inflicts the Burning (Blue) status.

 Gamma damaging the enemy.
 Gamma blocking attacks.